Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 path.resolve('flavio.txt') //'/Users/flavio/flavio.txt' if run from my home folder

-In this case Node will append /flavio.txt to the current working directory.
-If you specify a second parameter folder, resolve will use the first as a base for the second:
+Node appends the path to the current working directory.
+If you pass a second argument, resolve uses the first as the base for the second:

 If the first parameter starts with a slash, that means it’s an absolute path: